AeEn123/Roblox-assets-extractor/README.md

 ## More Info
 I am relatively new to Tkinter, so please be aware that the UI may appear a bit messy.

+> [!TIP]
-If file listing becomes too slow, consider clearing your Roblox cache.
+> If file listing becomes too slow, consider clearing your Roblox cache.
 You can do this by navigating to your cache folder (%Temp%\Roblox) and deleting all the files.

 *I admit.
 This readme is AI generated.
 I am really bad at writing up documents.
 Sorry.*